Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 Greeks would drive even a Ferrari on the worst dirt-road), but a jeep gives more

 freedom and opportunities for adventure.
 How much?
 Prices are relatively low: with 10-15 Euros you can have dinner in a good restaurant and

 a double room in high season runs from 40 to 50 euros per night.
 To reach the island you can fly with Ryanair.

-click here to compare the best offers.
+click here to find the best offers for accomodation.
 Where?
 The whole island is to be explored: the famous Balos and Elafonisi are fantastic

 and mandatory in every itinerary, but

 the less popular beaches in the south of Crete are just as beautiful and often deserted.